manemobiili/gentoo-cheat-sheet-txt/README.md

 rc-update show				// Show enabled services and the runlevels they belong to

 # Systemd services
-systemctl enable sshd			// Start the ssh daemon at boot: systemctl start sshd			// Start the sshd service now systemctl status sshd			// Check if the sshd service is running
+systemctl enable sshd			// Start the ssh daemon at boot systemctl start sshd			// Start the sshd service now systemctl status sshd			// Check if the sshd service is running